decode-data/decode-data.github.io/docs/ga4.md

 # Google Analytics 4
 ## Installation
 The GA4 decoder can be deployed in the same dataset as the inbound GA4 dataset (`ga4_dataset_id`), or a different dataset if desired.
-Note that the installation function needs to be called in the same region in which the GA4 dataset is located (in the example, for the `us` multi-region).
+Note that the installation function needs to be called in the same region in which the GA4 dataset is located (in the example below, for the `us` multi-region).

 === "Installation in GA4 dataset"